Updated Sept 25, 2019

 The package can be installed from CRAN with

 install.packages('vitae').
 The templates originally set up were more geared towards academics with Curriculum Vitae’s (the template I am using, “awesomecv”, even had the words “Curriculum Vitae” hardcoded in the footer).
 I have added some features to make the package more resume-friendly at the developer’s Github repo.
-To take advantage of these you will need to install the development version:
+Update: These changes have now been integrated into the production version at CRAN.

 What I particularly like is the top section which allows you to better define yourself and draw others attention to your portfolio/website/etc. I also took the opportunity when I switched to this format to put Skills first as I believe that in the field of data science skills are as important as experience, particularly soft skills which I didn’t draw attention to previously when I just listed software or languages at the bottom of the resume.